zeux/phyx/README.md

 ## Overview

 This is a 2D physics engine with SoA/SIMD/multicore optimizations.
+The primary purpose of this project is to experiment with various multi-threading and SIMD algorithms - it is not meant to be a production-ready 2D physics engine.

-The engine is based on SusliX by Alexander Sannikov aka Suslik &lt;i.make.physics at gmail.com&gt;
+The engine is based on SusliX by Alexander Sannikov aka Suslik &lt;i.make.physics at gmail.com&gt; \
 The optimizations are implemented by Arseny Kapoulkine &lt;arseny.kapoulkine@gmail.com&gt;

 The code is licensed under the MIT license.